 This broad field can lead to a range of career possibilities, including employment in a government office focusing on Medicare, working in a state health department, practicing in a clinical setting, or joining such nonprofit organizations as the American Red Cross, National Stroke Association or other specialized groups.

 For more, visit Occupational Outlook Handbook - Healthcare Occupations.

-For information about skills related to health studies that are most sought after by today's employers, visit Marketable Skills for the College of Nursing & Health Sciences.
+For information about skills related to health science that are most sought after by today's employers, visit Marketable Skills for the College of Nursing & Health Sciences.

 Health Science Courses: Insightful.
 In-depth.

 Study the effects of various aspects of behavior on health, including disease risks and prognosis in selected disease states.
 Examine behavioral alternatives in relation to promoting health.

 Explore ethical considerations encountered in health and kinesiology, emphasizing a case-study approach.

 Study basic nutrition and the role of nutrition in health across the life cycle.